 Earlier in his career, Mr. Eisenstark was Managing Attorney - Electric for the New Jersey Division of Ratepayer Advocate, where he represented utility customers in matters before regulatory agencies and courts.
 In that capacity, Mr. Eisenstark played an active role in the transformation of the PJM Interconnection from a power pool to an independent system operator.

 Before that, Mr. Eisenstark was a Deputy Attorney General of New Jersey, where he represented the Board of Public Utilities and Department of Environmental Protection in utility and solid waste industry matters.

 He has spoken on energy and utility issues for the New Jersey Institute of Continuing Legal Education, the New Jersey State Bar Association, and at other industry conferences.
 He has also been a guest lecturer on utility rate issues at Rutgers University School of Law and Seton Hall University School of Law.

 Rankings & Accolades

-- Mr. Eisenstark was selected for inclusion in Best Lawyers 2016 for Energy Law in New Jersey.
+- Mr. Eisenstark was selected for inclusion in The Best Lawyers in America for Energy Law (2016-2019).
+In addition, in 2019 he was also named "Lawyer of the Year" for Energy Law by the same publication.